alberta-conservation/st-sim-risk-assessment-demo/README.md

 ```

 Finally, I am using a simplified version of the ecosystem classes for
-this demo using the 9 classes derived from @hart2019, so we need a look
+this demo using the 9 classes derived from Hart et al.
-up file to reclassify the raster with.
+([2019](#ref-hart2019)), so we need a look up file to reclassify the
+raster with.

 ``` r
 # Read in the dep lookup file